johnsmith600/fivem-server-bot-detector/README.md

 ## 📝 License

 License: Proprietary © 2025 John Smith
+Use allowed.
+You may share the official GitHub link only.
-Use allowed for personal or internal purposes only.
-Modification or redistribution is prohibited.
+Modification, redistribution, or resale is strictly prohibited.

 ## 🤝 Contributing